roeldcrodua/CommunityBoard/README.md

-# Web Development Project 1 - *Name of App Here*
+# Web Development Project 1 - Village of Palm Springs Community Board

-Submitted by: **Your Name Here**
+Submitted by: Roel Crodua

-This web app: **insert description**
+* This web app: This project focus most of events or resources board for my community.
+The board should display some information about the event or resource.
+This will apply the use of REACT library focusing on using the props and className.

-Time spent: **X** hours spent in total
+Time spent: 8 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
+- [X] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
-  - [ ] Header/title describing the theme is displayed
+  - [X] Header/title describing the theme is displayed
 - [ ] **At least 10 unique events or resources are displayed in a responsive card format**
-  - [ ] There are at least 10 cards displayed
+  - [X] There are at least 10 cards displayed
-  - [ ] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [X] The cards should be displayed in an organized format (ex. a grid, or in one line)
-  - [ ] Each card should include some information about the event or resource
+  - [X] Each card should include some information about the event or resource

 The following **optional** features are implemented:

-- [ ] Buttons or links to a related resources are on each card component
+- [X] Buttons or links to a related resources are on each card component
-  - [ ] All cards have buttons or links in addition to text
+  - [X] All cards have buttons or links in addition to text
-- [ ] The site is responsive for both desktop and mobile formats
+- [X] The site is responsive for both desktop and mobile formats
-  - [ ] Web app is shown in a mobile format
+  - [X] Web app is shown in a mobile format
   - [ ] **Video Walkthrough Special Instructions**: To ease the grading process, please use Chrome Developer Tools' "Toggle Device" button to demonstrate that your web application's responsiveness in both a desktop *and* a mobile format.
 Detailed instructions can be found below this stretch feature on the project page.

 The following **additional** features are implemented: